Harish321/tworks-recruiting-system-client/README.md

     - URL can be shared in this stage and same data will be fetched using help of url parameters
     - User can perform Sort and Filer actions in this stage.

+## Assumptions & Approach

+Considered each file upload as a batch and upon each save of a batch will be generating random bath ID,

+all the applications are tracked against the generated batch ID

+and the application is developed considering the above approach.